3168971945/ai-line-art-extractor/README.md

 ## 🇬🇧 English Introduction

 The **SPAI AI Line Art Extractor** is a high-performance web tool that automates the tedious task of tracing.
-By analyzing image structures and contours, it generates clean, high-resolution sketches from any image in seconds
+By analyzing image structures and contours, it generates clean, high-resolution sketches from any image in seconds。

 ### Key Features
 *   **✨ Intelligent Extraction:** Accurately identifies character hair, clothing folds, and complex textures